ostifede02/dr_ws/README.md

 Bezier curves are used for the path planning.
 They are very straight forward to implement and compute, however they have a main issue.
 Even though the input is isometric, the euclidean distance between each point of the output curve is not fixed.
 This affects the time scaling consistency.

 #### time scaling function of a bezier curve
-###### velocity time scaling function
-As we can see the velocity profile of a bezier curve differs from the expected one.
+As we can see the velocity profile of a bezier curve has a different shape, than the one of a bang-bang control.

 ![plot](/script/trajectory%20planning/graphs/veloity_time_scaling_profile_bezier.png)